-San Francisco, CA 94107
+San Francisco, CA 94103

 Information Strava Collects

 Strava collects information about you, including information that directly or indirectly identifies you, if you or your other members choose to share it with Strava.
 We receive information in a few different ways, including when you track, complete or upload activities using the Services.
 Strava also collects information about how you use the Services.
-There are also several opportunities for you to share information about yourself and your activities with Strava.
+There are also several opportunities for you to share information about yourself, your friends, and your activities with Strava.
 For example:

-- We collect basic account information such as your name, email address, date of birth, gender, username and password that helps secure and provide you with access to our Services.
+We collect basic account information such as your name, email address, date of birth, gender, username and password that helps secure and provide you with access to our Services.

-- Strava collects information from devices and apps you connect to Strava.
+Strava collects information from devices and apps you connect to Strava.
 For example, you may connect your Garmin watch or Flywheel account to Strava and information from these devices and apps will be passed along to Strava.

-- When you make a payment on Strava, you may provide payment information such as your payment card or other payment details.
+When you make a payment on Strava, you may provide payment information such as your payment card or other payment details.
 We use Payment Card Industry compliant third-party payment services and we do not store your credit card information.

 How Strava Uses Information

-We also use your information to analyze, develop and improve the Services.
-To do this, Strava may use third party analytics providers to gain insights into how our Services are used and to help us improve the Services.
+We also use the information we collect to analyze, develop and improve the Services.
+To do this, Strava may use third-party analytics providers to gain insights into how our Services are used and to help us improve the Services.